 Types of Cost Sharing

 Mandatory cost sharing is required by statute or as condition of a specific solicitation/program announcement.
-It will normally appear in the award document from the agency.
-Mandatory cost sharing expenditures are tracked and documented and will be reported back to the sponsoring agency in a Financial Report.
+It will normally appear in the award document from the sponsor.
+Mandatory cost sharing expenditures are tracked and documented and will be reported back to the sponsors in a Financial Report.

 Voluntary uncommitted cost sharing represents contributions to a sponsored project made after the award is received.
 For example, the PI decides to spend more time on the funded project than proposed and not charge the sponsor for the increased effort.
 Uncommitted cost sharing is not planned and is not accounted in the UF cost sharing system.